Core Features

 When Dictation Is Unavailable

 Some locales don't support on-device recognition on every device.
-When that's the case, the dictation sheet shows "Dictation unavailable" with a clear explanation.
+When that's the case, tapping the mic does nothing visible (the recognizer simply reports "unsupported").
 It will not silently fall back to cloud-based transcription — that's a deliberate choice to preserve the on-device privacy guarantee.

 If your locale isn't supported, you have a few options: